 She attended sessions at the Actors Studio Playwrights/Directors Unit and wrote the theatrical version of Small Admissions, which was performed there as a staged reading in 2011.
 Because the admissions world provided so much material, she expanded the play into a novel of the same name.

-Amy's next novel Limelight will be out May 2018.
+Amy's second novel Limelight was published in May 2018.
 She blogged weekly in 2017 for The Debutante Ball.
-Her writing has appeared on The Rumpus, Working Mother, Bookish, The Higgs Weldon, In The Powder Room, and Literary Mama.
-The Washington Post says, "“Written with heaps of humor and just as much heart, Limelight is a testament to the transformative power of good mothering, the magic of the stage and the allure of Manhattan — even if you arrive in a Ford Explorer with Texas plates.
+Her writing has appeared on The Rumpus, Working Mother, Bookish, In The Powder Room, and Literary Mama.
+The Washington Post says, "“Written with heaps of humor and just as much heart, Limelight is a testament to the transformative power of good mothering, the magic of the stage and the allure of Manhattan — even if you arrive in a Ford Explorer with Texas plates.”